 The official language in Indonesia is Bahasa Indonesia or Indonesia language.
 Many foreigners call it Bahasa, although bahasa means language.
 Hence, correctly speaking it should be Bahasa Indonesia.

 Since Indonesia is an archipelago, each area develops their own local language.
 We have hundreds of local language across Indonesia.
-For example, if you explore Sunda, you will meet many Sundanese, who speaks basa Sunda (Sunda language).
-When you travel to the Central and East Java, the locals speak Java language.
+For example, if you explore Sunda, you will meet many Sundanese, who speaks basa Sunda (Sundanese language).
+When you travel to the Central and East Java, the locals speak Javanese language.
 But, if you travel Indonesia, don’t worry about that, you will survive even if you only know little bits of Indonesian words, because most of us can speak Indonesia language fluently.

 Indonesia language is a very simple language.
 For example, unlike English, it doesn’t have past tense, past perfect, present tense, future tense, etc. Hence, its verb never changes to reflect past, present or future time.
 We simply add an adverb to show the time of occurrence in any sentence.